ASD Olimpia Colligiana: Rivalry

 The historic rivalry with Siena derives from an old alliance between Florence and Colle di Val d'Elsa at the time of the Guelfi and ghibellini, where the two opposing factions fought in the 1269 Battle of Hill of 1269, won by Guelfa.
 In a match against Siena during the league IV Series 1952–53, an attendance record of 4,361 was set, and Colligiana won the match 2–1.
 Colligiana also beat Siena in a Serie C match, then in a friendly game in 1987.
-The rivalry heated up in the summer of 2000, when the city council decided to remove the lilies from a particular patch, unleashing the wrath of many Colligiana fans.
-Many citizens felt that the decision was a real "coup against the old traditions" of Colle's people, who have always considered themselves a pillar of the Florentines.
+The rivalry heated up in the summer of 2000, when the city council decided to remove the lilies from a particular patch, unleashing the wrath of multiple Colligiana fans.
+Some citizens felt that the decision was a real "coup against the old traditions" of Colle's people, who have always considered themselves a pillar of the Florentines.
 Since the summer of 2000, fans of Colligiana often sing "Colle has been and will remain lily" to emphasise the perseverance of old traditions.
-During the friendly Colligiana-Siena rivalry of 2007, there were many moments of tension and teasing between the sides.
+During the friendly Colligiana-Siena rivalry of 2007, there were some moments of tension and teasing between the sides.